Skip to content

 • There are no suggestions because the search field is empty.

-Generally, yes.
-Unless an exception applies, distributions from a traditional IRA taken before age 59½ are subject to the 10% early distribution penalty – even if made to satisfy a divorce court order.
-The penalty applies to the taxable portion of the withdrawal and is in addition to regular income tax, as IRAs do not have a QDRO‑type exception like qualified retirement plans.
+If the decree or legal separation paperwork requires a distribution to the former spouse, he or she will generally be required to include the amount as income and may also incur an IRS 10% early distribution penalty (unless an exception applies).
+The penalty applies to the taxable portion of the withdrawal and is in addition to regular income tax, as IRAs do not have a QDRO‑type exception to the penalty like qualified retirement plans do.

 The only divorce-related exception for IRAs is if the amount is transferred to the former spouses’ IRA pursuant to the terms of a divorce decree or legal separation instrument (IRC section 408(d)(6)).
 However, the transfer must be done by: